 - Our assembly must be able to recognize when a vegetable has been inserted.
 It must also be able to distinguish between six common vegetables: potatoes, tomatoes, onions, lettuce, cucumbers, and cabbage.
-Our system must offer among four different chopping styles along with specific recommendations for the detected vegetable: large dice, medium dice, small dice, and Batonnet [4]. - Our assembly should achieve 75% accuracy in the dimension of the chopped vegetable when compared to the dimensions defined in French cooking [4]. - Our system should be able to finish the entire process, from when the vegetable has been placed on the chopping board to when the chopping is done, in 6 minutes.
+Our system must offer among four different chopping styles along with specific recommendations for the detected vegetable: large dice, medium dice, small dice, and Batonnet [4].
+Lettuce and Cabbage, if detected, will be cut with horizontal slices only, where users will be then able to cut in half heightwise. - Our assembly should achieve 75% accuracy in the dimension of the chopped vegetable when compared to the dimensions defined in French cooking [4].
+The 75% will not be able to be fulfilled with lettuce and cabbage due to difficulty of chopping. - Our system should be able to finish the entire process, from when the vegetable has been placed on the chopping board to when the chopping is done, in 6 minutes.
 In calculating this value, we have assumed a runtime of 0.5 minutes for our vegetable detection program, 0.5 minutes for the user to confirm the style of chopping, and 4 minutes for chopping the vegetable under ideal conditions, and an additional minute for any delays on the user's end.